How do you define dryness?

-This skin type is characterised by a lack of pores, indicating that the sebaceous glands are not producing enough oil, which is due to the follicles not being dilated enough, this is why pores are very small on a dry skin.
+This skin type is characterised by a lack of pores, indicating that the sebaceous glands are not producing enough oil due to the follicles not being dilated enough.
+This is why pores are very small on a dry skin.

-If you are concerned with dehydrated skin, switch out Bio lipid in the morning for H20 hylauronic complex, to give your skin an additional moisture boost.
+If you are concerned with dehydrated skin, switch out Bio Lipid in the morning for H₂O Hydrating Complex to give your skin an additional moisture boost.

 Did you know that protecting your barrier function is the first step in caring for your dry skin?
 Follow the link to find out more.

-But as we age, the cell renewal that creates the intercellular lipids that makes up the barrier function slows, so does the production of these important protective lipids.
+But as we age, the cell renewal that creates the intercellular lipids making up the barrier function slows, and so does the production of these important protective lipids.

 This is why exfoliation is key if you have a dry or mature skin.

 There is also a gender difference in sebaceous activity in the skin.